Samsara's route tracking feature allows for route plans to be monitored in real-time as a driver or vehicle executes those route plans.

 A route stop’s state has changed.
 Route stops can have 5 different states:

-Our system recognizes skipped stops in the follow manner:
+Our system recognizes skipped stops in the following manner:

 How do I Configure Route Tracking for my Fleet?

 Depending on the type of fleet you have, you may want to amend the default behavior for how Routes track.
-These configurations can be found by navigating to your Fleet Dashboard Settings and scroll to the Routes section.
+These configurations can be found by navigating to your Fleet Dashboard Settings > Routes.